 Can Dogs Eat Grits Fried?

-The answer to this question is a definite no. Fried grits are not safe for dogs to eat, because they contain unhealthy fats and oils that can make your dog sick.
+The answer to this question is an absolute no-no!
+Fried grits are not safe for dogs to eat, because they contain unhealthy fats and oils.
 If you’re going to serve grits to your dog, cooked and unseasoned is the way to go!

 Can You Make Cheese Grits for Your Dog?

 Cheese grits are a popular southern dish made from cheese, butter and grits.
 Unfortunately, they’re not a good choice for a dog snack.
 Grits are even less healthy for dogs when combined with fatty cheeses, so it’s best to avoid this combination.
 Cheese and butter can also contain lactose, and many dogs are lactose intolerant 😔.

 What about another classic southern breakfast dish?
 Can dogs eat grits and eggs?